In the 1930's a selling point of the major toilet paper manufacturers at the time was that their product was "splinter-free."

 In Japan, avid golfers buy insurance to protect themselves on the course.
 They purchase it because if they get a hole-in-one, they have to buy gifts and drinks for their friends.
 The policy covers them for a party worth up to $4,900.

-7. The Doctor Who popularised the idea of "Alpha" and "Beta" members of wolf packs has spent the rest of his career trying to convince everyone he was wrong.
+7. The researcher who popularised the idea of "Alpha" and "Beta" members of wolf packs has spent the rest of his career trying to convince everyone he was wrong.

 8. John Wayne Gacy's former attorney, Sam Amirante, who heard Gacy's original confession to over 30 murders, later went on to author the Missing Child Recovery Act of 1984 which removed the 72-hour waiting period to begin the search for a missing child.